sassbalint/frocli/README.md

 # frocli
-Tiny but useful CLI snippets for everday use.
+Tiny but useful CLI snippets for everyday use.